Non-WSU scholarship opportunities

 Basic eligibility requirements are as follows:

-o a U.S. citizen at time of application (some exceptions apply),
+o a U.S. or Canadian citizen at time of application (some exceptions apply),

 o able to participate in summer internships at DoD laboratories,